parinaMais/parinamais.github.io/content/posts/boids.md

 ## A FISH IS BORN {#visuals-section}

 Each boid is a 3D fish model, and a _very_ simple one.
 In fact, the model that made it into the game was the same one I drafted as a quick test.
-Here's my boy:
+Here's my boi(d): - _fin-tastic pun suggested by Carl S, thank you!_

 {{< figure src="/img/05_fishCloseup.png" alt="3D image of a blue fish with its eye open and a red mouth, side by side with an image of the model's texture" >}}